-- Operating expenses for the nine months ended June 30, 2019, increased \$9,713,514 to \$22,851,748 compared to \$13,138,234 for the prior year's comparative period.
+- Operating expenses for the year ended September 30, 2019 increased \$12,023,803 to \$30,070,991, compared to \$18,047,188 for the prior year.
 The increase in operating expenses is primarily related to an increase in personnel costs.
 The increase is largely driven by the operating costs of AquaGuard and no such expenses were included in the comparative period.
 The Company increased headcount in operations, sales and marketing and administration as a result of the Company's efforts to expand its penetration of new markets, including Europe and the United States.
 The Company also incurs agency fees to deliver product and support services for the tenders awarded to the Company by the Ministry of Health in Saudi Arabia.
-As part of the tenders awarded to the Company, Covalon is required to provide sales, distribution and clinical training and support of its products and to accomplish this the Company engaged a third-party agent to fulfil these duties on behalf of the Company. - Net loss for the nine months ended June 30, 2019, was \$5,622,773 or \$0.25 per share, compared to a net income of \$2,242,730 or \$0.10 per share for the nine months ended June 30, 2018.
+As part of the tenders awarded to the Company, Covalon is required to provide sales, distribution and clinical training and support of its products and to accomplish this the Company engaged a third-party agent to fulfil these duties on behalf of the Company. - Net loss for the year ended September 30, 2019, was \$9,137,773 or \$0.41 per share, compared to a net income of \$1,617,648 or \$0.07 per share for the year ended September 30, 2018.

-As we disclosed in our recent press release of July 25, 2019, Covalon's results for the quarter ended June 30, 2019, were affected by the timing of shipments related to our contracted Saudi Arabian business.
-Although product revenue is tracking significantly ahead of last year's third quarter and year-to-date, our business outside of direct sales in the United States is primarily comprised of distributing bulk shipments, which result in 'lumpy' or uneven revenue recognition quarter-to-quarter, depending on when bulk orders are placed, shipped to distributors, and delivered to hospitals.
+Business outside of direct sales in the United States is primarily comprised of distributing bulk shipments, which result in 'lumpy' or uneven revenue recognition quarter-to-quarter, depending on when bulk orders are placed, shipped to distributors, and delivered to hospitals.
 As is typical with many companies, including many in the healthcare field, Covalon's lumpy revenue model makes it difficult to accurately estimate revenue recognition in any given quarter or quarter-to-quarter.